Addaian/phealth/README.md

 ## Quickstart (clone → click-through in ~5 min)

-The fastest way for a reviewer to see the system end-to-end is to bring it up locally and open the demo UI in a browser.
+The fastest way to see the system end-to-end is to bring it up locally and open the demo UI in a browser.
 One paste-block:

 ```bash
 # 0. Prereqs: Docker Desktop running, ports 8000 and 5433 free.